-The most identified code impacting uptake of FLOSS instruments in professional practice from the semi-structured interviews was the influence of non-human actors with 502 cases (figure x).
+The most identified code impacting uptake of FLOSS instruments in professional practice from the semi-structured interviews was the influence of non-human actors with 502 cases (figure 3).
 The coding process of non-human actors displays a manifold landscape where digital artefacts both enable and restrict the uptake of FLOSS in professional settings.
-The modular plugin ecosystems and extensive community support structures compassing open-source tools emerged as a prominent facilitating factor identified, with practitioners valuing the synergistic development strategies often adopted by FLOSS.
+The modular plugin ecosystems and extensive community support structures surrounding open-source tools emerged as a prominent facilitating factor, with practitioners valuing the synergistic development strategies often adopted by FLOSS.
 As Participant #12 explained:

 "I'd say one of the massive advantages of R is its open-source packet Open-source package library...
 And thank God someone has written some function or package years ago and they've maintained it.
 And it solves… my exact issue."

+These observations interface with Raymond’s (2001) description of the “bazaar” model of distributional innovation where decentralised user-developers, through iterative networks of peer contribution, collectively refine utility.
+This “bazaar” model acts as the counterpart to the often centralised, closed logic of proprietary software (Weber, 2004).

 Another critical component identified as a facilitating component was the emergent role of relevant OAD availability, with Participant #11 noting a transformative shift over time:

 "And then the open spatial revolutions happened... things really sped up at about 2015.
 And with a lot of open data portals, large amounts of data started really being pushed out."

+These temporal infrastructure shifts are referenced by OpenStreetMap as a “mass collaboration” project (Hakley and Weber, 2008) and other OAD initiatives that operate as forces of decentralisation and redistribution of informational agency away from proprietary market actors (Neves et ak.
+2020; Barkjohn et al. 2021).

 Yet, the results also reveal that entrenched institutional barriers within professional practice that undermine these facilitating elements.
 The propensity of proprietary software lock-in emerged as a barrier discouraging FLOSS uptake.
 Practitioners become anchored to specific software workflows and interface conventions.
 This was identified by Participant #9’s observation about colleagues transitioning between platforms:

 "She was a former ArcGIS user, now she's been converted to QGIS.
 But the way that she approaches problems is thinking...
 Oh, I remember the ArcGIS function that I would use...
 Oh… that's not in QGIS."

+Patterns of subconscious proprietary routine practice such as this can be explained by Callon’s (1986) concept of “irreversibility” and Latour’s (1990) description where crystallised socio-technical formations become “obligatory passage points” that resist alternative translation processes becoming known as “black boxes” (1987), which require action at unlocking.

-This observation of reinforced practice creating dependence on established proprietary instruments is echoed by Participant #7:
+This observation is echoed by Participant #7:

 "I mean, I think because I am already studying and I already have the educational license licenses like for Rhino...
 I'm really done with Adobe, but I think my life kind of has always revolved around it, so.
 So I think I would find it really hard to go onto like, affinity."

-Within these descriptions, perceptions of personal user proficiency with specific software overcome dissatisfaction with the proprietary instruments leading to continued dependency rather than changing workflows.
+This outcome revealed that established proprietary routines could form what Hughes (1987) describes as technological momentum, where existing systems become increasingly difficult to disrupt.
+This finding demonstrates that proprietary software systems create magnetic networks that encompass more than the software but also the cognitive practices and normative preferences reinforced by perpetual use.
+If FLOSS is to pierce these networks, successful integration requires opening these black boxes and favouring networks that prioritise practitioner autonomy.